AndrVLDZ/crc-bot/README.md

 * asyncio-periodic 2019.2
 * cexprtk 0.4.0

 P.S.
-The full list of libraries that must be installed to run the bot is in [requirements.txt](requirements.txt)
+The full list of used libraries is in [requirements.txt](requirements.txt)

 ## Run from sources